5 Reasons Your Body Battery Says You’re Running Low

 Body is made for use

 Your phone is made for use.
-There is no sense extending the battery life by not using it.
 The same is true of your body.
 It is made for use, and both mental and physical strain is good for you – to a certain limit.

 A healthy approach to life doesn’t mean keeping your Body Battery full all-day long.
 It is supposed to diminish during the day.